asrob-uc3m/robotDevastation-user-manual/en/launch-robot-devastation/LaserTowerOfDeath-with-webcam.md

-# Launch Robot Devastation - With Fake Motors And With PC Webcam
+# Launch Robot Devastation - With LaserTowerOfDeath And PC Webcam

 Having followed the PC y and **Robots** installation steps, open a terminal \(on Ubuntu 10.04 - 14.10 and other distributions, a console can be accessed through the combination of the three simultaneous keys `CTRL ALT t`\) and run \(write and press `enter`\):